commonsense/blog.conceptnet.io/posts/2017/you-werent-supposed-to-actually-implement-it-google.md

 But Google is a big place.
 It contains multitudes.
 And it seems it contains a subdivision that will do the wrong thing, which other Googlers <em>know</em> is the wrong thing, because it's easy.

 Google, you made a very bad investment.
 (That sentence is 61% toxic, by the way.)

+## Epilogue

+As I update this post in April 2018, I've had some communication with the Perspective API team and learned some more details about it.

+Some details of this post were incorrect, based on things I assumed when looking at Perspective API from outside.
+For example, Perspective API does not literally build on word2vec.
+But the end result is the same: it learns the same biases that word2vec learns anyway.

+In September 2017, [Violet Blue wrote an exposé of Perspective API](https://www.engadget.com/2017/09/01/google-perspective-comment-ranking-system/) for Engadget.
+Despite the details that I had wrong, the Engadget article confirms that the system really is that bad, and provides even more examples.

+Perspective API has changed their online demo to lower toxicity scores across the board, without fundamentally changing the model.
+Text with a score under a certain threshold is now labeled as "not toxic".
+I believe this remedy could be described technically as "weak sauce".

+The Perspective API team claims that their system has no inherent bias against non-white names, and that the higher toxicity scores that appear for names such as "DeShawn" is an artifact of how they handle out-of-vocabulary words.
+All the names that are typical for white people are in-vocabulary.
+Make of that what you will.

+The Perspective API team continues to promote their product, such as via hackathons and TED talks.
+Users of the API are not warned of its biases, except for a generic warning that could apply to any AI system, saying that users should manually review its results.
+It is still sometimes held up as a *positive* example of fighting toxicity with NLP, misleading lay audiences into thinking that present NLP has a solution to toxicity.